The space Gateway is the next structure to be launched by the partners of the International Space Station.

 Like a mountain refuge, it will provide shelter and a place to stock up on supplies for astronauts en route to more distant destinations.
 The spaceship will also offer a place to relay communications and can act as a base for scientific research.

 The Gateway will weigh around 40 tonnes and will consist of a service module, a communications module, a connecting module, an airlock for spacewalks, a place for the astronauts to live and an operations station to command the Gateway’s robotic arm or rovers on the Moon.
 Astronauts will be able to occupy it for up to 90 days at a time.

 A staging outpost near the Moon offers many advantages for space agencies.
 Most current rockets do not have the power to reach our satellite in one go but could reach the space Gateway.
 Europe’s Ariane would be able to deliver supplies for astronauts to collect and use for further missions deeper into space – much like mountain expeditions can stock up refuges with food and equipment for further climbs to the summit.

 The Gateway also allows space agencies to test technologies such as electric propulsion where Earth’s gravity would interfere if done closer to home.
 New opportunities for space research away from Earth’s magnetic field and atmosphere are planned for the outpost.
 Its close position will provide rapid response times for astronauts controlling rovers on the Moon.

-The Gateway’s first module is set for launch on the second Orion exploration mission.
-The service module will fly on its own to the outpost’s planned orbit and wait for the next module from Orion’s third exploration mission.
+The Gateway’s first module is set for launch on the second Artemis mission with Orion.
+The service module will fly on its own to the outpost’s planned orbit and wait for the next module from the third Artemis mission.